 Woodward Park West Bordering streets are to the North: Cherry Hill, South: N/A, East: Woodward, West: Kirkway. <1 acre at north entrance of subdivision.

 3) I live adjacent to a common area, who maintains it and am I allowed to make improvements?

 The Association is responsible for maintaining all the common areas.
 You are allowed to make improvements; however, approval from the Board is required.

-January 1st is the date set in the Covenants and Restrictions (Article V, Section 8, "The annual assessment for any year, after the first year, shall become due and payable on the first day of January of such year").
+Dues are due on January 1st as set in the Covenants and Restrictions (Article V, Section 8, "The annual assessment for any year, after the first year, shall become due and payable on the first day of January of such year").